Caren-Koroeny/alx-portfolio-template/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank [Microverse Tutorials](https://github.com/microverseinc/curriculum-transversal-skills/blob/main/documentation/hello_microverse_project)
+I would like to thank ALX TEAM

 <p align="right">(<a href="#readme-top">back to top</a>)</p>